 2. Stories Create an Emotional Connection

-When done well, sales stories generally make even the most mundane products seem exciting and interesting.
+When executed skillfully, sales narratives can make even the most ordinary products appear fascinating and appealing.

 3. Sales stories Help People Remember You